matusm/LaserMod/README.md

 ```
 LaserMod T10_CCL-K11_FSB_20240904_103049
 ```
 Processes the file T10_CCL-K11_FSB_20240904_103049.csv and when successful, writes the results in file T10_CCL-K11_FSB_20240904_103049.prn in the current working directory.
 Only the value of the modulation width is displayed.
 The gate time is interpreted as 10 µs.
-The time stamp was added to the file name by the counter.
+The time stamp was added to the file name by the counter and is stored as a modified Julian date.

 ```
 LaserMod -v -n1000 gate5_BEV1d_01 BEV1mod01